ChalmersGU-data-structure-courses/dsabook/src/markdown/12-hash-tables/02-converting-objects-to-indices.md

 Both of these are common -- e.g., the Java standard library implements a separate chaining hash table, while the Python sets and dictionaries are implemented using open addressing hash tables.

-We will start by describing separate chaining hash tables in section 12.X, and then continue with open addressing in sections 12.Y--Z.
+We will start by describing separate chaining hash tables in @sec:separate-chaining, and then continue with open addressing in @sec:open-addressing.